open-edge-insights/eii-tools/GigEConfig/README.md

 Before executing the tool make sure following steps are executed:-

+1. Please make sure that provisioning is done.

-1. Source build/.env to get all the required ENVs
+2. Source build/.env to get all the required ENVs

     ```sh
     $ set -a
     $ source [WORKDIR]/IEdgeInsights/build/.env
     $ set +a
     ```
-2. Install the dependencies:
+3. Install the dependencies:

     ```sh
     $ pip3 install -r requirements.txt
     ```
-3. If using GigE tool in PROD mode, make sure to set required permissions to certificates.
+4. If using GigE tool in PROD mode, make sure to set required permissions to certificates.

     ```sh
         sudo chmod -R 755 [WORKDIR]/IEdgeInsights/build/provision/Certificates